CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/delivery-receive-and-required-date.md

 #### Header

-Delivery Time is predefined (check Configuration section).
+- Delivery Time is predefined (check Configuration section).

-Delivery Date and Receive Date can be set up manually.
-When one value is set up, the other is calculated based on it.
+- Delivery Date and Receive Date can be set up manually.
+When one value is set up, the other value is calculated based on it.
 Changing one of the values changes the other one.
-Receive Time is calculated using different values (check the Business Logic section).
+- Receive Time is calculated using different values (check the Business Logic section).

 #### Contents tab

-Delivery Time is predefined (check Configuration section).
+- Delivery Time is predefined (check Configuration section).

-Receive Date and Time are taken from the document header.
+- Receive Date and Time are taken from the document header.
 It can be changed: different Receive Date and Time can be set up for each document line.

 ### Manufacturing Order